Exxon continues drilling offshore Guyana despite Venezuela incident

 CARACAS (Reuters) - Exxon Mobil Corp (XOM.N) said on Wednesday its oil drilling and development activities offshore Guyana were unaffected despite neighboring Venezuela’s navy stopping two seismic survey vessels the company had hired.

-The closest of 10 oil finds Exxon has made off Guyana’s coast is 110 kilometers (68 miles) away from the northwest part of the Stabroek block, where the navy halted seismic data collection on Saturday, the company said.
+The closest of 10 oil finds Exxon has made off Guyana’s coast is 110 km (68 miles) away from the northwest part of the Stabroek block, where the navy halted seismic data collection on Saturday, the company said.
 Each country’s government says the incident took place in its territorial waters.

 “Exploration and development drilling is continuing in the southeast area of the Stabroek Block,” the company said in a statement.
-Exxon did not say whether the two vessels, owned by Norway’s Petroleum Geo-Services (PGS.OL), planned to continue their survey or return to the area where the incident occurred.
+An Exxon spokeswoman declined to say whether the two vessels, owned by Norway’s Petroleum Geo-Services (PGS.OL), planned to continue their survey.

+On Monday, shares in U.S. oil company Hess Corp (HES.N), which owns a 30 percent stake in the Guyana project, fell more than 12 percent to close at $36.43, their sharpest single-session drop since early 2016.
+Markets were closed on Tuesday for the Christmas holiday.

+Shares in Exxon, which operates the project and owns 45 percent, fell 3.8 percent on Monday while depositary receipts for China’s CNOOC (CEO.N), which owns 25 percent, fell 2 percent.

 Guyana’s foreign minister said the government is “in discussion” with Exxon on next steps.